 We assume that if you feel ready to knit a sweater, you are able to master the 3 fundamental knitting techniques; casting on, knitting and purl stitches.
 If not, we recommend you start with something smaller, fx a dish cloth, a beanie or a scarf, to practice these techniques.
-You can watch how-to videos on the 3 techniques here (video sound is currently in Danish, English videos to come soon):

 7 tips to consider before you start knitting your first sweater

 Tip 1) Patience is key when you embark on your first sweater

 Maybe you never thought about how long it takes to make a sweater.
 We can easily go to H&M and buy a knitted sweater for 40-50 dollars.
 But if you are going to produce your next woollen love yourself, just note that it can easily take 20-30 hours for a practiced knitter in pure knitting time.
 And for many other good knitters, it can take months.
 So have patience and move on to tip no 2, as this will get you through your project quicker